China–Kazakhstan relations: Military relations

 The SCO aims to reduce the "three evils" of terrorism, separatism, and extremism.
 That objective has at the forefront of China's diplomatic dealings in Kazakhstan and elsewhere since 1997.
+On 28 March 2023, Kazakhstan and Xinjiang Uygur Autonomous Region (XUAR) of the People's Republic of China signed a Second friendly dialogue of cross-border cooperation, where covered areas including energy, tourism, food industry, engineering, agriculture, and others.